About Erik Mitisek

 Currently, Mitisek currently serves as Co-Chairman of the Quarterly Forum (QF) an organization devoted to cultivating the leaders of tomorrow in Colorado, today.
 QF is also home to The Governors Fellowship, The McKinsey Academy and The Governors Medals of Citizenship Award programs.

 From 2012 to 2017, Mitisek solely dedicated time to helping build the Colorado innovation community.
-He wanted to operate non-profit and community organizations at startup speed and here is a timeline of some the programs he started up:
+He wanted to operate non-profit and community organizations at startup speed and here is a timeline of some the programs he start up:

 In 2012, as a founder and co-chair, Mitisek led the successful organization of the initial group of leaders that created Denver Startup Week, which was the first and largest event of its kind celebrating entrepreneurship in Denver.
 In 2017, the program attracted over 19,000+ attendees and was recognized as the largest “free” startup event in the United States.
 Today, he still helps lead the organization and serves as a co-organizer.